 Research and development expenses include expenses incurred to develop our technology, collect clinical samples and conduct clinical studies to develop and support our products and pipeline.
 These expenses consist of compensation expenses, direct research and development expenses such as laboratory supplies and costs associated with setting up and conducting clinical studies at domestic and international sites, professional fees, depreciation and amortization, other miscellaneous expenses and allocation of facility and information technology expenses.
 We expense all research and development costs in the periods in which they are incurred.
-We incurred a majority of our research and development expenses in 2022 and in the three months ended March 31, 2023 in support of our early-stage products, including Percepta Nasal Swab.
+We incurred a majority of our research and development expenses in 2022 and in the six months ended June 30, 2023 in support of our early-stage products, including Percepta Nasal Swab, as well as the development of new IVD products.
 Going forward, we expect to incur significant expense as we invest in the development of our innovation engine, early-stage products, including required clinical studies, the development of current tests for the nCounter instrument and the transition of manufacturing to our Veracyte Marseille facility.